email

 buy

-In 2004 I received an email out of the blue from New Delhi, India, signed by Thakur Chakrapani Singh.
-In it he wrote me that having visited my website, he enjoyed my music and was very interested in a collaboration with me.
-“I want to do something new in music field, not like a fusion but some exemplary creative work.”
+In 2004, I received an unexpected email from New Delhi, India, signed by Thakur Chakrapani Singh.
+In it, he told me that after visiting my website, he was very interested in collaborating with me.
+"I want to do something new in the music field, not like a fusion but some exemplary creative work."
 My feelings, always.
-I immediately went to Chakrapani’s website and listened to the excerpts of his ragas, entranced.
-I had never collaborated with another composer before, but I sensed that a wonderful opportunity had presented itself to me, in the form of this brilliantly gifted veena maestro.
+I immediately visited Chakrapani's website and listened to excerpts of his ragas, entranced.
+I had never collaborated with another composer before, but I sensed that a wonderful opportunity had presented itself to me in the form of this brilliantly gifted veena maestro.

-I wrote back to Chakrapani that I was currently beginning work composing an album of electro-acoustic pieces, in which a soloist is accompanied by a prerecorded soundscape.
-In earlier such pieces, I had always composed the soloist’s part as well as the electronic track.
-But in this case I suggested something different.
-“Send me a cleanly recorded CD with any tracks you wish of about ten minutes each, with or without tabla” I wrote him.
-“I especially love what I heard of your Raag Bageswari”.
-And there in my mailbox not too long after was a CD from halfway around the world, with that raga as well as his Raag Megh, for me to begin my exploration.
+I responded to Chakrapani that I was currently starting work on an album of electroacoustic pieces for soloists accompanied by a prerecorded soundscape.
+In previous such projects, I had always composed both the soloist's part and the electronic track.
+But this time, I suggested something different.
+"Send me a cleanly recorded CD with any tracks you wish of about ten minutes each, with or without tabla," I wrote him.
+"I especially love what I heard of your Raag Bageswari."
+Not long after, I received a CD from halfway around the world, featuring that raga as well as his Raag Megh, ready for me to begin my exploration.

-My first task was to listen carefully to the material and decide which sections to use, and where.
+My first task was to listen carefully to the material and decide which sections to include, and where.
 I wanted to create a flow between the recording of the veena with and without tabla.
-And then the true challenge began: blending our musical voices from two sides of a planet.
+Then, the bigger challenge began: blending our musical voices from two sides of the planet.

 Indian music is centered around linear melody and rhythm.
 Western music is all about vertical harmony and counterpoint.
-Two very different approaches to creating music, but in this case, I saw it as two halves of what could be a lovely whole.
+These are two very different approaches to creating music, but in this case, I viewed them as two halves of what could be a lovely whole.

-Always with the intent of keeping the focus on Chakrapani and his incredible veena technique, I chose an electronic palette that I hoped would support the beauty of his unique melody, and with which I could subtly impose harmonies that I’m certain in some cases he would never have imagined.
-At one point I was concerned that perhaps I would offend this great Indian artist with my additions.
-But then I reminded myself that Chakrapani would not have bothered to contact an American composer if he had wanted his music to sound only Indian.
-The next thing I knew I was picking up my guitar and adding an even more definitive American sound to the piece.
-When I first heard Chakrapani’s raga I was struck by his sprinklings of major triad chords and jazz fusion style syncopated rhythms.
-Yet I doubt he knew that his raga also laid very well as an all out solo over a twelve bar boogie woogie blues!
+Aiming to keep the focus on Chakrapani and his incredible veena technique, I chose an electronic palette I hoped would enhance the beauty of his unique melody.
+I subtly imposed harmonies that I'm certain in some cases he would never have imagined.
+At one point, I worried I might offend this great Indian artist with my additions.
+But I reminded myself that Chakrapani wouldn't have reached out to an American composer had he wanted his music to sound solely Indian.
+Soon after, I found myself picking up my guitar and adding an even more distinct American sound to the piece.
+When I first heard Chakrapani's raga, I was struck by his use of major triad chords and jazz fusion-style syncopated rhythms.
+Yet I doubt he knew his raga also worked well as a full solo over a twelve-bar boogie-woogie blues!

 Thakur Chakrapani Singh